teqnickels/dumo/README.md

 # dumo
 Project based todo list

+dumo is a react app
+Stage 1
+CRUD functionality (react)

  Dumo is an open-source, project management desktop application that:
 - [ ] allows users to create accounts
 - [ ] allows users to sign up and sign in using facebook login